 Information comes to the OPC's attention in the form of notarized/verified and non-notarized complaints.
 Notarized/verified complaints are official informal complaints ("informal complaints") within the meaning of Rule 14-510(a)(2) and, therefore, are processed pursuant to Rule 14-504 and Rule 14-510 of the RLDD.
 By contrast, non-notarized complaints are not official informal complaints, and are usually submitted to the OPC in the form of a Request for Assistance.
+The Request for Assistance form is able to be submitted to the Bar online.
 They are processed pursuant to Rule 14-504 of the RLDD.
 For purposes of this report, all non-notarized complaints will hereinafter be referred to as Requests for Assistance.
 The OPC reviews Requests for Assistance in coordination with CAP.